Sarah: "...Track II gave me a new insight - I was now actually seeing real diplomacy, albeit informal diplomacy, in action."

 In early June 2018 I was part of an Asia New Zealand Foundation Track II delegation to Vietnam.
-We were in Vietnam to learn about the drivers and context behind Hanoi’s foreign, defence and trade policy, and spent three days calling on various officials, experts, and think tanks as well as social sector representatives.
+We were in Vietnam to learn about the drivers and context behind Hanoi’s foreign, defence and trade policies, and spent three days calling on officials experts, and think tanks as well as social sector representatives.

 There were times where everything felt quite surreal, especially when sitting behind the New Zealand flag opposite a group of Vietnamese defence officials all in military uniform!
 And, I must admit, I was quite intimidated at first, both by the knowledge and experience of my colleagues in the New Zealand delegation, as well as the seniority and importance of speakers from the Vietnamese side.